 Step 1.
 Preparing our server to run cron jobs

 You will need just a few things.
 First -- install Terminus.
-It is needed to orchestrate your Pantheon’s account -- create / delete a git branch / host.
-Make sure you have submitted your server user’s public ssh key to your Pantheon account so Terminus would be able to get to your hosting without requesting password.
+It is needed to orchestrate your Pantheon’s account -- create/delete a git branch/host.
+Make sure you have submitted your server user’s public ssh key to your Pantheon account so Terminus would be able to get to your hosting without requesting the password.

 Step 2.
 Configuring Diffy account

-Also, please generate a key so script could use REST API with Diffy.
+Also, please generate a key so the script could use REST API with Diffy.

 Step 3.
 Set up webhooks for your Slack

-Good documentation is available at slack documentation page.
+Good documentation is available on slack documentation page.